Regenerative Techniques and Tools

 We previously discussed the definition of Regenerative Agriculture which the term has been around for more than 30 years.
 But when it comes down to it, a definition is not what is needed.
 By defining the term we tend to restrict and segregate activity, farms and groups.
 What encompasses regenerative agriculture is a very broad and is ever evolving as we learn about our environment, our selves and our communities.
 The impact for us and the world comes down to how we apply it.
 There are a broad range of regenerative techniques and tools that can be grouped as regenerative agriculture.
 These are guided by a set of key principles of regenerative agriculture and these principles should be what drives our actions and the techniques developing a regenerative agriculture system.
 Regenerative techniques and tools may change and are influenced by our holistic goal, resources, locations, economics, technology and research, but principles will in essence stay firm.

-- There is a focus on the whole food system from production to consumption and back again.
+- Focus on the whole food system from production to consumption and back again.
 The perfect outcome is those that loop from food, to consumption and “waste”, returned to the system for the next round.

-- By focusing on the whole food system there is a development of connecting people with their food again and as a result, many regenerative farmers have a local supply model only, but it is more about connections with producers and consumers and the backward links or return loop.
+- Connections with producers and consumers.
+By focusing on the whole food system there is a development of connecting people with their food again and as a result, many regenerative farmers have a local supply model only, but it is more about connections with producers and consumers and the backward links or return loop.

 - And finally, it is not based on growth for growth’s sake – this means many operations set a limit to their size based on the productive capacity of their land, the people and the community.
 This also allows for others to share in the prosperity of the system.